Templar Protocol User Guide

 H

-Harvest Yield: The action of claiming accumulated yield from a supply position.
-Can be withdrawn or compounded.
+Harvest Yield: The action of claiming accumulated yield from a supply position, which can then be withdrawn.

 I